Reverse Mortgage Guides - making the pros and cons of reverse mortgages clear.

 4. Someone can outlive a reverse mortgage

-False.
-The reverse mortgage becomes due when all homeowners have permanently moved out of the property or passed away.
-There is no time limit.
+The reverse mortgage becomes due when all homeowners have moved out of the property for 12 consecutive months or passed away.

 5. Social Security and Medicare will be affected

-False.
-Government entitlement programs such as Social Security and Medicare are not affected by a reverse mortgage.
+Government entitlement programs such as Social Security and Medicare are usually not affected by a reverse mortgage.
 However, need-based programs such as Medicaid can be affected.
-To remain eligible for Medicaid, the homeowner needs to manage how much is withdrawn from the reverse mortgage in one month to ensure they do not exceed the Medicaid limits.
+It’s best to consult with a qualified financial advisor to learn how a reverse mortgage could impact eligibility of some government benefits.

 6. The homeowner pays taxes on a reverse mortgage